microchip-pic-avr-examples/pic18f16q41-opamp-offset-correction/README.md

 - **OSCILLATING_ERROR (4)**  - The offset is oscillating, and cannot be resolved any farther.

 ## Summary
-This code example demonstrates an algorithm for calibrating the input offset voltage of the OPA module in PIC18F16Q41.
+This code example demonstrates an algorithm for calibrating the input offset voltage of the OPA module in PIC18-Q41 family of microcontrollers.